cortexproject/cortex/docs/guides/ingesters-scaling-up-and-down.md

 The procedure to scale down ingesters -- one by one -- should be:

 1. Call `/shutdown` endpoint on the ingester to shutdown
-2. Wait until the API terminates or "flushing of chunks complete" is logged
+2. Wait until the HTTP call returns successfully or "flushing of chunks complete" is logged
 3. Terminate the ingester process (the `/shutdown` will not do it)

 _For more information about the chunks storage WAL, please refer to [Ingesters with WAL](../chunks-storage/ingesters-with-wal.md)._